Your global contact numbers

 - Call connects, but the poor audio quality makes conversation impossible (also bad)

 - Interactive voice response system (IVR) takes the caller to the wrong place (really bad, depending on where they go)

 - Line transfers to different company entirely (catastrophic if the call goes to your competitor)

-Customers often attribute substandard call quality to the overseas location of the contact centre.
+Customers often attribute substandard call quality to the overseas location of the contact center.
 Less than a decade ago, multinationals could not check if their numbers were operating without physically being in a particular country.
-They had to rely on friends and family abroad or backpackers to ring the numbers for them.
+They had to rely on friends and family abroad or backpackers to dial the numbers for them.

 Since then, an in-country number-testing product was developed to bridge this gap in telecommunications.

 So, maybe it’s time to looks into tools like this, especially if you suspect your contact centre is experiencing many calls of poor audio quality – maybe even more than one in every 25.
 Stop guessing.
 Using our proactive monitoring and testing tools, platforms like Spearline can help you to pinpoint where problems are so you can act now.